railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

 Install the ``discount_campaign`` module to generate the rebates at the end of the campaign.
 Once the modules have been installed you can configure your campaign using the menu *Sales Management > Configuration > Rebates at the end of a campaign*.

-    .. tip:: *Terminology* Year-end rebate
+.. note:: Year-end rebate

    Most companies use the term *year-end rebate*.
    Most of the time the rebates are applied at the end of the year.
    But if you're using rebates for the end of campaigns, this will only actually be the case if the campaign lasts exactly one year.

 .. figure:: images/discount_campaign_RFA.png
    :align: center